Emma10-10/rain-prediction-europe/README.md

 Here's a visual representation of the distribution of various weather variables in relation to whether it rained the next day:
 ![Weather Distribution](weather_distribution.png)

+From these histograms, we can start to observe relationships between certain weather variables and the likelihood of rain the next day.
+For instance, higher atmospheric pressure appears to be associated with a lower chance of rain tomorrow, while lower pressure often coincides with rainy conditions.
+Additionally, the summer months show a greater tendency for rain, suggesting seasonal patterns in precipitation.
+Interestingly, higher maximum temperatures also seem to increase the probability of rain the following day.

 ## Preprocessing 🧹
 Before training the model, we preprocess the data by handling missing values, encoding categorical variables (like `MONTH`), and scaling numerical features.
 We use the `SimpleImputer` from `sklearn` to fill in missing values and the `OneHotEncoder` to convert categorical features into numerical ones.